 Dr. Mark Plunkett grew up only minutes from Brookville Animal Hospital.
-After graduating from Columbia University in 2005, Dr. Plunkett started a full time position at Bank of America working on the Equity Trading Desk in midtown Manhattan.
-Although a very positive and rewarding experience, he quickly realized that this was not his life's calling.
+After graduating from Columbia University in 2005, Dr. Plunkett started a full-time position at Bank of America working on the Equity Trading Desk in midtown Manhattan.
+Although a very positive and rewarding experience, he quickly realized this was not his life's calling.
 Dr. Plunkett then spent two more years completing post-baccalaureate work in biology and chemistry before attending Veterinary School at Kansas State University.
-After graduation he came back to Long Island and immediately started in general practice.
-Two and a half years into his career, he was fortunate to meet Dr. Krasnoff and staff and is excited to be a part of Brookville Animal Hospital.
-He and his wife share their home with two dogs, two cats and two salt water fish tanks.
-Coveted free time is spent out east as much as possible usually fishing or scuba diving the shores of Long Island.
+After graduation, he came back to Long Island and immediately started in general practice.
+In 2013, he was fortunate to meet Dr. Krasnoff and the staff of Brookville Animal Hospital, who have become his extended family.
+At present, the bulk of his hours find him in the operating room performing soft tissue and orthopedic surgeries.
+He then dedicates the remainder of his time to navigating internal medicine cases in appointments.
+Outside the office, he and his wife have two wonderful children and a menagerie of adopted pets.
+Coveted free time is spent fishing, scuba diving, and hiking.

 Dr. Samuel Rosenbaum has been a part of the Brookville Animal Hospital team for over a decade.
 In 2010, he started in kennels at age 16, and in time he’s gotten to know many of the friendly, furry faces in the area.
 He grew up with two cats, a fondness of medicine, and a knack for animal communication.
 Sam completed his BS in Animal Science at University of Vermont in two years.
 He then spent his next five years across the pond in Scotland, attending Glasgow University Veterinary School.
 Since graduating in 2019, he’s worked his way into seeing more cases, training others, and earning the trust of clients and patients.
 When he’s outside the clinic, Sam likes to go hiking with his dog, Asimov.